 As a country, our stats are not so impressive.
-Globally we are ranked 25th in math, and 17th in science.
-(Dept of Education) Why?
-Some point to a shortage of well trained teachers in these fields.
+Globally we are ranked 25th in math, and 17th in science. why?
+Some point to a shortage of teachers in these fields.
 When is the last time your kid came home and talked about how great her math teacher is?
-If you have one of those fantastic teachers – count him/her among your blessings.
+If you have one of those – count that among your blessings.
+According to the Department of Education fewer than 2/3′s of today’s math teachers were trained to teach math.
 Companies across America are in a bit of a panic about getting kids involved in STEM to create a pipeline of future employees.
-Facebook, Apple, Google, and scores of others are promoting after-school STEM programs to stimulate more students to focus in these critical fields.
+Facebook, Microsoft, Google, and scores of others are promoting after-school STEM activities to stimulate more students to focus in these critical fields.
 It is certainly why my company, Sylvan Learning, teamed up with LEGO Education and Tynker to offer classes in Robotics and Coding to elementary school kids with our new Sylvan EDGE brand.